Hasso von Manteuffel

-Freiherr Hasso Eccard von Manteuffel (14 January 1897 – 24 September 1978) was a German baron born to the Prussian noble von Manteuffel family and was a general during World War II who commanded the 5th Panzer Army.
+Hasso Eccard Freiherr von Manteuffel (14 January 1897 – 24 September 1978) was a German baron born to the Prussian noble von Manteuffel family and was a general during World War II who commanded the 5th Panzer Army.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds of Nazi Germany.

-After the war, he was elected to the Bundestag (West German legislature) and was the spokesman for defense of the Free Democratic Party.
-A proponent of rearmament, he was responsible for coining the new name for the post-World War II German armed forces, the Bundeswehr.
+After the war, he was elected to the Bundestag (West German legislature) and was the defense-policy spokesman of the Free Democratic Party.
+A proponent of West German rearmament, he was responsible for coining the new name for the post-World War II West German armed forces, the Bundeswehr.

 Early career

 Hasso von Manteuffel began his military career during the First World War.
 In 1919, he joined the Freikorps and then the newly created Reichswehr.
 In February 1937 he joined the Panzer Troop Command of the OKH, and in February 1939 became a senior professor at Panzer Troop School II in Berlin.